koltyakov/spsync/README.md

 	ctx := context.Background()

 	// Setup sync configuration per a specific entity.
-	// Usually you need to sync multiple Lists so most of a logic from this sample iterates for synced entities.
+	// Usually you need to sync multiple Lists so most of a logic from this sample
+	// iterates for synced entities.
-	// In a serverless scenarios, sync session timeout is controlled and terminated by the caller after timeout.
-It's OK,
+	// In a serverless scenarios, sync session timeout is controlled and terminated
-	// the resumed session is designed to continue since a previous successful incremental state.
+	// by the caller after timeout.
+It's OK, the resumed session is designed
+	// to continue since a previous successful incremental state.

 	opts := &spsync.SyncOptns{
 		// Create and bind SharePoint API client, see more https://go.spflow.com
 		SP: NewSP(),
-		// Pass current state configuration from a persistent storage (e.g. database or SharePoint list)
+		// Pass current state from a persistent storage (e.g. database or SharePoint list)
 		State: &spsync.SyncState{
 			EntID:     "Lists/SPFTSheetsTimeEntries",
-			ChngToken: "1;3;b9904727-dd73-4459-8149-28764ff86db9;637874554928300000;347735073",
+			ChngToken: "1;3;b9904727-dd73-4459-8149...37874554928300000;347735073",
 			SyncMode:  spsync.IncrSync,
 		},
-		// Pass sync configuration for a specific entity, usually retrieved from a utility config file
+		// Pass configuration for a specific entity, usually stored in config file
 		EntConf: &spsync.EntConf{
 			Select: []string{"Id", "Title"},
 		},